Chitwan

 History of Chitwan

 “Chitrawan”, meaning “picturesque wilderness”, is believed to be the root word of Chitwan.
-It’s history is characterized by its religious divinity and its popularity as a prime hunting ground.
-Chitwan hosted the rulers of Nepal and their Royal guests that included King George V (B.S.
+Its history is characterized by its religious divinity and its popularity as a prime hunting ground.
+Chitwan hosted the rulers of Nepal and their Royal guests including King George V (B.S.
 1968) and Prince of Wales (B.S.
 1978)

 The Lichhavi Era:

-From the first historical record of Nepal, the inscription at Changunarayan by Mandev(B.S 521); the inscription of Samundra gupta ar Ptayag, it is known that Nepal formed a part of the great Nepal which extended from kamaroop (Assam, india) to Kartripoor (Kumaun, India).
+From the first historical record of Nepal, the inscription at Changunarayan by Mandev(B.S 521); and the inscription of Samundra Gupta ar Ptayag, it is known that Nepal formed a part of the great Nepal which extended from Kamaroop (Assam, India) to Kartripoor (Kumaun, India).
 Great historian Baburam Acharya notes that from the time of King Amshuverma (BS 661-677), Chitwan fell en route the Nepal’s trade route with India.

 Mukunda Sen I and Devaghat: